An amazing salmon salad I had at one of the restaurants along the beach in Malaga, Spain.

 So now that you’re convinced you should be eating salmon, what should you buy?
 There are lot’s of options, from fresh to canned, farm-raised vs. wild and Atlantic vs. Alaskan.
 Are they really all that different?

 Environmentally, wild Alaskan salmon is your best choice.
-Alaskan salmon fishing is regulated to continue to ensure a healthy salmon population.
+According to fishing sites like reelchase.com, Alaskan salmon fishing is regulated to continue to ensure a healthy salmon population.
 Wild salmon populations in the Pacific Northwest (Oregon, California, and Washington) are also moderately healthy according to Monterey Bay Aquarium’s Seafood Watch report.
 Avoid buying wild Atlantic salmon, as the population has been severely depleted.
 If you’re still not sure, look for the consumer eco-label certified by the Marine Stewardship Council.

 That being said, most of the fish we consume in the US, whether from restaurants or grocery stores, is farm-raised.
 Fish farming practices are questionable in some areas of the world, where the waters could be polluted with antibiotics and waste, creating conditions that are conducive to contagious disease and parasites.
 Most farm-raised salmon are kept in pens or cages near costal areas where wild salmon migrate, which poses a threat to the wild salmon population.
 However, efforts have been made in the US to alleviate this problem by raising fish in closed system inland tanks.
 Still, the amount of food and resources it takes to grow farm-raised salmon is triple the amount of wild.
 This is a growing concern as global production of farm-raised salmon continues to rise.